Petroleum Club’s Next Generation Program – District High Schools in the Mid West

 “Students are given a certain amount of money to start with then they have to work out the value of their business after 40 minutes of trading.

-“In the 2018 game students owned different types of companies and they needed to find people that would enhance their company.
-If they were an exploration company, they’d need drillers and geologists.
-If they were a production company, they’d need operators.
+“In the game students own different types of companies and they need to find people that would enhance their company.
+If they are an exploration company, they need drillers and geologists.
+If they are a production company, they need operators.

-“They were asking questions like, “Does my company need a lawyer?”
-We’d tell them whether or not their particular type of company needed a lawyer, as many of them don’t.”
+“They ask questions like, “Does my company need a lawyer?”
+We tell them whether or not their particular type of company needs a lawyer, as many of them don’t.”

-“It gave us the opportunity to talk about careers.
-We were having fun and promoting our industry, and giving the students an idea of what opportunities they might pursue when they leave school.”
+“It gives us the opportunity to talk about careers.
+We are having fun and promoting our industry, and giving the students an idea of what opportunities they might pursue when they leave school.”

 A Student Expo Day is held in Perth each September.

-Students go through a number of different experiences, designed to be fun and interactive as well as to encourage discussion between the students and industry representatives.
+Students go through 25-30 different activities, designed to be fun and interactive as well as to encourage discussion between the students and industry representatives.

 The students are tested throughout the day, scoring points for each challenge they undertake.
-The top three schools win adventure prizes including helicopter underwater escape training, sea survival and skipper training and rope access training.
+The top three schools win adventure prizes including helicopter underwater escape training, sea survival and skipper training, rope access training and learning to navigate a Liquid Natural Gas tanker through a shipping channel.

 “Everyone from Dongara District High School was exceptionally proud of our team for doing so well,” he says.
 “They collaborated and worked really well together as a team.